PromptCOS: Towards Content-only System Prompt Copyright Auditing for LLMs: Methodology

 \partitle{Alternating Token Optimization} We introduce an alternating optimization process based on greedy gradient search \cite{Chen2023Greedy} to optimize the four components.
 In general, based on our overall loss functions and greedy gradient search algorithm, we are able to capture the gradient of backpropagation on the inference model, calculate the approximate top-k candidate tokens, and select the best one to achieve our watermarking embedding goal.
 Since the greedy gradient search is not unique to our work, we provide its details in Appendix~\ref{sec:greedy gradient search}.
 Here we represent the greedy gradient search as an abstract function $G(\text{token}, Loss,\text{top-k})$ which can return the approximate top-k candidate tokens based on given inputs.

 The alternating optimization process can be roughly divided into three parts.
-As shown in Algorithm~\ref{alg:token_optim}, after initializing the auxiliary token, verification query and target output $S$ (containing the signal mark $S_m$ and the pad token), we start the optimization iterations.
+After initializing the auxiliary token, verification query and target output $S$ (containing the signal mark $S_m$ and the pad token), we start the optimization iterations.
 In each iteration, we first optimize the auxiliary tokens $P_a$ and the cover tokens $P_c$ using the greedy gradient search.
 Secondly, we use the greedy gradient search to optimize the verification query $V$ based on the optimized prompt $P_w$ containing new $P_a$ and $P_c$.
-Then, based on the optimized $P_w$ and $V$, we obtain the token set $T_{mark}$, and optimize the $S_m$ by grid search \cite{liashchynskyi2019grid}.
+Then, based on the optimized $P_w$ and $V$, we obtain the token set $T_{mark}$, and optimize the $S_m$ by grid search \cite{zou2023universaltransferableadversarialattacks}.
 Finally, if $P_w$, $V$ and $S$ do not change in this iteration, stop the optimization process.
+The whole pseudocode of the optimization algorithm is shown in Algorithm~\ref{alg:token_optim}.

 \partitle{Optimization with Lower Costs} \Name achieves additional efficiency benefits through independent watermark embedding.
 Unlike previous works \cite{kirchenbauer2023watermark,yao2024promptcare}, where the watermark embedding process is integrated with the prompt engineering process (\eg, introducing sub-loops into each prompt optimization loop to optimize the \emph{trigger}), \Name can generate the optimized prompt and embed the watermark independently.
 This approach eliminates the need for an external prompt engineering process when embedding a watermark into already optimized prompts, thereby reducing the watermark embedding time.
 Additionally, \Name employs lightweight $\mathcal{L}_f$ computation and token filtering to improve efficiency, as discussed in detail in Appendix~\ref{sec:lower computatin cost} and in the experiments in Section~\ref{eval:computational cost}.